 Do you want to visit one of St. Louis’s oldest farmer’s markets?
 The Soulard Farmers Market is your answer.
 The market has been around since 1779 and is still going strong today.

 However, even if you can’t make it during those days, there’s still plenty to see and do.
-The market is located in the historic Soulard district, which is full of charming brick buildings and cobblestone streets.
+The market is located in the historic Soulard district, full of charming brick buildings and cobblestone streets.

 There are also many great restaurants and bars in the area, so you can make a day of it.
 The Soulard Farmers Market is a must-visit when in St. Louis.